nitlang/nit/lib/android/README.md

 optionally `TSA_SERVER`.
 These settings can be set in a startup script such as `~/.bashrc` or in a local Makefile.

-    You can use the following commands by replacing the right hand values to your own configuration.
+    You can use the following commands by replacing the right-hand values to your own configuration.

     ~~~